link05/Compiler-for-babyC/README.md

+# Compiler-for-babyC <nr>

-# Compiler-for-babyC (babyC is C language without functions, creating objs.
+(babyC is C language without functions, creating objs.
 Basically a C language with variables, conditional statements and while loop).
 <br>*assume babycode.bc contains babyC code in .bc file<br>

 This programs reads a file(like testx.bc) which contains the C code and outputs 2 files(testx.iloc: this contains assembly code, report.txt: this contains compiling ERRORS if any).<br>